-- Olympus PEN E-PL9
+- Olympus PEN E-PL10

-Best mirrorless cameras for beginners in 2020
+Best mirrorless cameras for beginners in 2021:

-- Read our in-depth Olympus OM-D E-M10 Mark III
+- Read our in-depth Fujifilm X-T200 review

-- Read our in-depth Fujifilm X-T100 review
+- Read our in-depth Olympus OM-D E-M10 Mark IV review

 The Lumix GX9 from Panasonic represents excellent value for money.
 Its small size and weight not only make it ideal for those new to an interchangeable lens camera, but it's also well-suited for travel photography, too.
 The great feature set includes a built-in viewfinder, plus 5-axis dual image stabilization.
 One of our favorite features of all Panasonic cameras is the 4K Video and 4K Photo Modes.
 You can use the latter to extract stills from a movie to in order to freeze the perfect moment.
 As standard, the GX9 comes with a 12-32mm lens, which is a good optic to get you started with.
 Further good news is that there are dozens of different lenses available in the Micro Four Thirds mount, so this is a camera you can truly grow with.

-- Read our in-depth Panasonic Lumix GX9 review.
+- Read our in-depth Panasonic Lumix GX9 review

 Sony's A6000 was one of the most popular mirrorless models of the past few years, and while you can still buy it, the brand has refreshed it in the shape of the A6100.
 That brings a whole set of new features to Sony's entry-level offering, including improved video features which now include 4K.
 You also now get a touch-sensitive screen and advanced autofocus options which include the very well-performing Eye AF (for both humans and animals).
 An extensive range of different lenses are available for Sony's mount, so it's also a system you can be confident when investing in.
 As it stands, the A6100 is one of the most expensive models on this list – but the good news is that if you're happy with older tech, the A6000 is still very much available, and right now is a veritable bargain.

-- Read our in-depth Canon EOS M50 review
+- Read our in-depth Nikon Z5 review

 We've long been big fans of Fujifilm's beginner-friendly X-A cameras, which are the cheaper, simpler alternatives to its X-mount mirrorless cameras.
 And the X-A7 is its best one yet, with a revamped rear screen and improved autofocus performance.
 That large touchscreen LCD in particular makes it a great choice for those upgrading from their smartphones, while the new 24.5MP sensor produces crisp, sharp photos and now supports 4K / 30p video capture.
 Its autofocus is a big selling point too, with strong face- and eye-tracking that makes it particularly suitable for shooting people, if not action and sports.
 If you can get past the slightly awkward ergonomics, which are still a step up from a smartphone, then it'll make a great choice as your first camera.